ourcodingclub/tutorials-in-progress/CC_piping_SAB.md

 ```
 This saves the need for the temporary objects we created earlier (`germin_percent`, `germin_grouped`) and the code reads step-by-step.

-Those were simple examples to get you started, but there are plenty of excellent online resources if you want to dig further - see links below.
+Those were simple examples to get you started, but there are plenty of excellent online resources if you want to dig further - see  <a href="#links"> links </a> below.

 ### Tutorial Outcomes: